Children are heading back to school; which means there are more kids on the roads as they walk to the bus or to school.

 - Be extra cautious when driving around schools and residential areas: Pay extra attention when driving in these areas; there are likely to be more kids on the road during the morning commute once schools have begun.

 - Avoid all kinds of distractions: Do not engage in any activity that can take your focus off the road and traffic, increasing the risk of an accident.
 Never drive when drunk, distracted, or drowsy.
-These behaviors should be avoided at all times, but particularly so when there are an increased number of kids on the roads.
+These behaviors should be avoided at all times, but particularly so when there is an increased number of kids on the roads.

 - Obey laws on stopped school buses and school zone speed limits: There are laws in place that prohibit speeding in school zones and passing stopped buses.
 Obey these laws to avoid causing any harm to children.